-The proposed location for the bioenergy facility is on Council land at the Byron Sewage Treatment Plant.
+The proposed location for the Byron Shire Bioenergy facility is on council-land at the Byron Sewage Treatment Plant (STP).

 What is bioenergy?